abdelkadergelany/whould-you-rather/README.md

 ## How to install the project

-Download the source code, go to the directory and from the command line, run yarn Install
+Download the source code, go to the directory and from the command line, run yarn Install or npm install

+## to run the project
+go to the directory and from the command line, run yarn start or npm start

 ## Available Scripts